 In many operations, it is desirable to exploit the force capabilities of industrial robot-manipulators by directly combining them with the skills and incomparable sensomotoric abilities of a human operator for complex assembly tasks.
 However, traditional robot reprogramming or switching between robot programs many times during a hybrid human-robot cooperative assembly scenario is not applicable.
 Therefore, efforts should be allocated to introduce more degree of autonomy and intelligence in such industrial settings such as automatic object recognition and corresponding grasping algorithm engagement.
 Presumably, this will lead to reduced time involvement of robot operators in reprogramming the robots during these operations.

-A novel low-cos 4-DOF wireless human arm motion tracker has been developed.
+As a first step of this research, a novel low-cos 4-DOF wireless human arm motion tracker has been developed.
 The preliminary design utilizes a single inertial measurement unit coupled with an Unscented Kalman filter for the upper arm orientation quaternion and a potentiometer sensor for elbow joint angle estimations.
 The presented arm tracker prototype implements wireless communication with the control PC for sensor data transmission and real-time visualization using a Blender open source 3D computer graphics software and was verified with an Xsens MVN motion tracking system.

 - B. Omarali, T. Taunyazov, A. Bukeyev, A. Shintemirov, Real-Time Predictive Control of an UR5 Robotic Arm Through Human Upper Limb Motion Tracking, The 2017 ACM/IEEE International Conference on Human-Robot Interaction (HRI2017), Austria, 2017 ACM DL pdf